While it’s not a requirement, modifying your DNS record is a good way to ensure that emails from the Support Tools reach your customers.

 How do I verify I've modified my DNS record correctly?

-To make sure everything is set up correctly go to Settings (Admin Header) → General → Scroll down and click "Email Addresses" → Click "SPF Verification"
+To make sure everything is set up correctly go to Click the icon in the bottom left corner → General → Scroll down and click "Email Addresses" → Click "SPF Verification".
+[If you’re on an old version of UV, your settings will be accessed from the admin header.]

 Click the "Not verified" link.
 It should become a green verified button.